tetris-react/back-end/README.md

       processedPerSecond: number # Nullable, Default: 0
       processedPerMinute: number # Nullable, Default: 0
       # date: is auto-generated as a now datetime stamp
+      # userId: is automatically added from current session
     }
   ) {
     id